Thank you to everyone who provided feedback in Phase 1 engagement this spring.

 Community Engagement

-The first phase of engagement invited the community to provide input to help inform a proposed area plan for the North 256 St. industrial lands.
-Opportunities to provide feedback included a survey (available online and in print) and at an open house.
+Phase 1 was open April 14 - May 19, 2025 and invited the community to provide input to help inform a proposed area plan for the North 256 St. industrial lands.

 Open House: